rmarkello/antsct/README.md

                                 In order to maximize speed, this program will check to see the number of available cores and set ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS equal
-                                to # available cores / the arugment provided here (to a minimum of 1).
+                                to # available cores / the argument provided here (to a minimum of 1).
 Default: 2
 ```